Lambert-Nguyen/cosmo-management/docs/features/IMPROVEMENT_PLAN.md

-# 🚀 AriStay Project Improvement Plan
+# 🚀 Cosmo Project Improvement Plan

 ## 📋 Executive Summary

-This document outlines a comprehensive improvement plan for the AriStay property management system.
+This document outlines a comprehensive improvement plan for the Cosmo property management system.
 The project shows strong architecture and features but has opportunities for enhancement in security, performance, code quality, and scalability.

 ## 🎯 Priority Levels
 - 🔥 **HIGH**: Security vulnerabilities, performance issues